backupbrew/switchbrew/NS Services.md

 Takes an input u64 size and a TransferMemory handle, no output.

-The permissions for the TransferMemory is None.
+Official sw creates the TransferMemory with an user-specified buffer, with permissions=None.

 [qlaunch](Qlaunch.md "wikilink") uses size 0x100000 for the TransferMemory buffer.